Nalin de Silva: Sacking from University of Colombo

 De Silva was sacked from the University of Colombo for engaging in unlawful political activity within the campus.
 In subsequent letters he has described the event.

 When I was in the University of Colombo, not the best place to fight the cultural pentagon, I was asked by the then Vice Chancellor G. L. Peiris why I was teaching Jathika Chinthanaya to a captive audience.
 The audience was not that captive and had the backing of the Vice Chancellor and some members of the senior staff, and of course the cultural pentagon.
 Nothing happened to the captive audience but soon I found that I was out of the University system.

 Veemansaka Parshadaya

 In 2008 the Veemansaka Parshadaya, a student organisation where De Silva is the treasurer and mentor started a campaign to ban western clothing in Kelaniya University.

 Associations

-Nalin de Silva is a member of the International Astronomical Union.
+Nalin de Silva was a member of the International Astronomical Union.

+Death

+De Silva died on 1 May 2024 in Fremont, California, at the age of 79.